The connection between Data and Mental health is not always obvious.

 - Encourage social connections through regular team-building activities and social events.

-Leadership and Management Practices
+Leadership and management practices

 - Train managers to be empathetic and supportive of their team’s emotional needs.